 ICS (ICS10) scooter compression

 ICS stands for Inverted Compression System.
 This compression system is an old system that once was used for BMX setups.
-It’s called Inverted Compression System because the bolt goes vertically into the fork and tightens to a star nut there’s installed in the bars.
+It’s called Inverted Compression System because the bolt goes vertically into the fork and tightens to a star nut that’s installed in the bar.
 The ICS system is only compatible with standard sized bars with slit cut.
 The ICS is very light and can be used with steel and aluminium bars.